A Closer Look at Lofoten

-You can experience Lofoten on our Legendary Lofoten Tour.
+You can experience Lofoten on our Lofoten in a Nutshell tour.

 Allow yourself enough time for hiking and exploring the mountains as well as the white sandy beaches below, Mannen being one of our favorite hikes, and Haukland one of our favorite beaches.

 Even when traveling in the summer, both the days and nights in Lofoten can be cold, windy, and rainy.
 We, therefore, recommend packing both shorts and woolen underwear for your Lofoten adventure.
 Other things that are absolutely essential to bring when traveling to Lofoten are hiking boots, fishing pole, and camera!

 As big advocates of greener travel, we will also recommend pedal power over petrol where possible, feel the sea and smell the seaweed!
 Once in the archipelago, it is just as popular to cycle around rather than drive, this way you can reach some of the less busy hidden gems.